pyca/cryptography/docs/hazmat/primitives/interfaces.rst

         :type: int

-        The generator that is used in generating the DSA keypair and used in the DSA signing and verification processes.
+        The generator that is used in generating the DSA key pair and used in the DSA signing and verification processes.
 Alias for :attr:`generator`.